 • Zn – 0.27%

 The stockpile consists of rock that was not processed through the mill as the grade was not considered high enough at the time it was mined.
-Discussions are being held with an engineering firm that utilizes precision ore-sorting technology to enhance the grade sent to a toll mill for processing.
 The stockpile is estimated to contain greater than 500,000 tonnes and could be as much as 1,000,000 tonnes of metal-bearing material readily available for immediate processing.
-If an arrangement is reached, the engineering firm would take samples from the stockpile as early as May 2022 for analysis and process testing before proceeding with ore sorting later in 2022 or early in 2023.

 Clayton Historical Information

-The historic production disclosed above from the Clayton Silver Mine, mainly of silver, lead and zinc, has an aggregate present value of approximately USD $308 million (using April 2022 spot commodity prices of $25.00/oz silver, $1.10/lb lead, $2.00/lb zinc, copper $4.60/lb, $1,948/oz gold).
+The historic production disclosed above from the Clayton Silver Mine, mainly of silver, lead and zinc, has an aggregate present value of approximately USD $290 million (using April 2022 spot commodity prices of $21.00/oz silver, $1.00/lb lead, $1.65/lb zinc, copper $3.61/lb, $1,800/oz gold).
 This value is provided for demonstration purposes and is not intended to represent fair value of historical production.
 The mine operated for several decades, mainly from the 1950s to the mid-1980s and was economic.
 CMX's strategy will be to run a mill that has twice or three times the capacity of the old mill, greatly improving economies of scale and increasing the present value of the potential resource.